Faiqa-batool/Story-5-Extracting-Users-with-Missing-Time-sheets/README.md

 # Story-5-Extracting-Users-with-Missing-Time-sheets
-Extracting User details with timecard_user role with missing time sheets in ServiceNow
+Extracting User details with timecard_user role with missing time sheets in ServiceNow with Export to Excel feature.